brandon-levan/TripleTen-Data-Science-Projects/Sprint 17 - Final Project/README.md

 Four files were provided to me by the telecom operator interconnect to help me forecast their churn of clients -

-`contract.csv` contains users' contractual information with Interconnect
+`contract.csv` contains customers' contractual information with Interconnect
 - `customer_id` - unique ID assigned to each customer <br>
 - `begin_date` - sign-up date for each customer
 - `end_date` - our target feature, No == customer remains with the service
 - `contract_type` - plan type
 - `paperless_billing` - way of receiving billing statements
-`payment_method` - method of payment <br>
+- `payment_method` - method of payment <br>
-`monthly_charges` -  monthly charges for the services provided <br>
+- `monthly_charges` -  monthly charges for the services provided <br>
-`total_charges` - total charges for the services provided <br>
+- `total_charges` - total charges for the services provided <br>

-- personal.csv: the customer's personal data
+`personal.csv` contains data about a customer's personal information
-'customer_id': unique ID assigned to each customer 'gender': gender of the customer
+- `customer_id` - unique ID assigned to each customer
+- `gender` - gender of the customer
-'senior_citizen': age identifier for each customer 'partner': customer husband/wife or partner 'dependents': customer dependents
+- `senior_citizen` - age identifier for each customer
+- `partner` - customer husband/wife or partner
+- `dependents` - customer dependents

 - internet.csv: information about internet services
 'customer_id': unique ID assigned to each customer